Sadaf-A/CB.EN.U4CSE22262/README.md

-# Microservices Data Processing Platform
+# Microservices

 ## Project Background

-### Architectural Overview
+### Projects
-This microservices project addresses two critical data processing challenges:
-1. Numerical Sequence Analysis
+1. Average Calculator HTTP Microservice
-2. Real-time Stock Market Data Aggregation
+2. Stock Price Aggregation HTTP Microservice

 ### Design Philosophy
 The microservices are designed with a focus on: